pedrocoquito/boardgamegeek-data-pipeline/README.md

 ## Data Collection

-The data was collected by directly downloading the file available at the following link: [BoardGameGeek Dataset](https://www.kaggle.com/datasets/melissamonfared/board-games).
-This dataset contains the following information:
+The data was collected by directly downloading the file from this link: [BoardGameGeek Dataset](https://www.kaggle.com/datasets/melissamonfared/board-games).
+The dataset includes:

 | **Column**                                             | **Description**                                                                                   | **Data Type**    |
 |--------------------------------------------------------|---------------------------------------------------------------------------------------------------|------------------|